jeremiahws/dlae/README.md

 To test the compilation of an example model, run DLAE in GUI mode and load one of the prebuilt models (either a CNN, FCN, GAN, or BBD).
 Once the layer list is populated, click `Test model compilation`.

+# Data Formats

+## CNN

+An HDF5 file with a single data set of a numpy array of size:
+2D Images: (# images, rows, columns, channels)
+3D Images: (# images, rows, columns, slices, channels)

+An HDF5 file with a single data set of a numpy array of size:
+Annotations for classification tasks: (# images,) Annotations for regression tasks: (# images, # coordinates)

+## FCN

+An HDF5 file with a single data set of a numpy array of size:
+2D Images: (# images, rows, columns, channels)
+3D Images: (# images, rows, columns, slices, channels)

+An HDF5 file with a single data set of a numpy array of size:
+2D Annotations: (# images, rows, columns, channels)
+3D Annotations: (# images, rows, columns, slices, channels)

+## GAN

+An HDF5 file with a single data set of a numpy array of size:
+2D Images: (# images, rows, columns, channels)

+An HDF5 file with a single data set of a numpy array of size:
+2D Annotations: (# images, rows, columns, channels)

+## BBD

+An HDF5 file with a # data sets = # images, and each data set is a numpy array of size:
+2D Images: (rows, columns, channels)

+An HDF5 file with a # data sets = # images, and each data set is a numpy array of size:
+2D Annotations: (# boxes, 5)

+Each box has the following annotation (class, x_min, y_min, x_max, y_max)

+The data sets in the images file should have the exact same names as those in the annotations file.

 # Example Datasets

 Example datasets for each of the DL techniques currently included in DLAE are provided in `dlae/datasets`.
 These were created by simply making matrices or random noise that correspond to the required input dimensions.
 The primary purpose of these datasets is to familiarize users with the data input formats for the four different DL techniques.
 Users can use these datasets to guide the curation of their own data sets.